- The benefits of trimming and pruning

 Finally, cut according to how you can improve air circulation in the centre part of the plant.
 This helps it dry out unwanted moisture (especially after heavy rain), preventing the growth of mould, fungi, and bacteria.

 Practise proper pruning and trimming

 |See also: How to prune roses the right way|

-Overall, trees and plants are like humans in that some TLC helps them look good and stay healthy.
+Ultimately, trees and plants are like humans in that some TLC helps them stay pretty and healthy.
 Both pruning and trimming result in a better-looking garden and a healthier landscape.
-Nonetheless, remember that doing them incorrectly might cause more harm than good.
+However, remember that doing them incorrectly might cause more harm than good.
 If you want to give your trees or plants the best treatment, consider booking a Tasker for your pruning and trimming needs.

 Find shrub & bush trimming experts, fastFind a Shrub & Bush Trimming specialist